nuxt/nuxt/docs/3.api/1.composables/use-runtime-config.md

 ```

 ::alert
 Variables that need to be accessible on the server are added directly inside `runtimeConfig`.
-Variables that need to be accessible on both the client and the server are defined in `runtimeConfig.public`.
+Variables that need to be accessible on both the client and the server are in `runtimeConfig.public`.
 ::

 ::ReadMore{link="/docs/guide/going-further/runtime-config"}